Aydin-ab/ray-aydin/doc/source/ray-overview/installation.rst

 Installing Ray on Arch Linux
 ----------------------------

-Note: Installing Ray on Arch Linux is not tested by the Project Ray developers.
+Note: Installing Ray on Arch Linux isn't tested by the Project Ray developers.

-Ray is available on Arch Linux via the Arch User Repository (`AUR`_) as ``python-ray``.
+Ray is available on Arch Linux through the Arch User Repository (`AUR`_) as ``python-ray``.

 You can manually install the package by following the instructions on the